 The Rulebook, which is approved by the SFC, and the Circulars of CRCC establish the procedures for the calculation of the amount of financial resources the CRCC requires, including IM.
 Changes to the Rulebook and Circulars must be approved by the corresponding Corporate Governance bodies.
 For more information see Principle 2.

-A CCP should determine the amount and regularly test the sufficiency of its total financial resources available in the event of a default or multiple defaults in extreme but plausible market conditions through rigorous stress testing.
+Key Consideration A CCP should determine the amount and regularly test the sufficiency of its total 5 financial resources available in the event of a default or multiple defaults in extreme but plausible market conditions through rigorous stress testing.
 A CCP should have clear procedures to report the results of its stress tests to appropriate decision makers at the CCP and to use these results to evaluate the adequacy of and adjust its total financial resources.
 Stress tests should be performed daily using standard and predetermined parameters and assumptions.
 On at least a monthly basis, a CCP should perform a comprehensive and thorough analysis of stress testing scenarios, models, and underlying parameters and assumptions used to ensure they are appropriate for determining the CCP's required level of default protection in light of current and evolving market conditions.
 A CCP should perform this analysis of stress testing more frequently when the products cleared, or markets served display high volatility, become less liquid, or when the size or concentration of positions held by a CCP's participants increases significantly.
-A full validation of a CCP's risk-management model should be performed at least annually.
+A full validation of a CCP's riskmanagement model should be performed at least annually.
+Description Stress testing Q.4.5.1: How does the CCP determine and stress-test the sufficiency of its total financial resources available in the event of a default or multiple defaults in extreme but plausible market conditions?
+How frequently does the CCP stresstest its financial resources?
+CRCC determines and contrasts daily the adequacy of its total funded financial resources: (i) in the case of a default of any Clearing Member and (ii) in the case of the joint default of the two (2) Clearing Members with the greatest exposure to CRCC.
+The Operations and Risk Department carries out a stress test of the Default Fund for each segment in extreme but plausible scenarios approved by the Risk Committee, which are published in CRCC Circular on the website.
+The stress test verifies that the funded financial resources cover the credit exposure that arises from the simultaneous or sequential default of the two (2) Clearing Members with the largest credit exposure.
+If financial resources are insufficient to cover this event, CRCC will require Individual Guarantees from the appropriate Member(s) on the next business day's daily settlement by 8:30 a.m.